 pod "nginx-676b6c5bbc-zbwl5" deleted

-command again, you should get the default Nginx page.
+If you run the wget command again, you should get the default Nginx page.
 The

 Service ensures that the traffic is routed to the available Pods.
 When I killed